05:00

 Show code for technical staff and hide code for everyone else (StackOverflow example).

-to create different variations of a report from a single .qmd
+Use these params to create different variations of a report from a single .qmd document.

 Important